 The site work artist(s) Christo and Jean-Claude come most immediately to mind when I think about other artists who may have influenced you.
 They speak extensively about the long, arduous process of obtaining all the legal permits required to do large installation pieces that involve access to other people’s land and buildings.
 They have included this process in the documentation of their work.
 Have you had to deal with such mundane and often dicey matters, and if so how did you go about it?

 My Snow Drawings work does require a lot of logistics and preparations weeks or months in advance – however by no means to the same degree as Christo and Jean-Claude’s work.
 It took them decades to get permission to wrap the Reichstag in Berlin.
 For me it’s not really so much about permissions, but rather about locating ideal places where I can do this work, and then finding local organizations and individuals willing to support the project logistically, promote it in their communities, and help round up tools we might need – such as snowshoes.
 I have worked with art as well as environmental organizations, public libraries, and a lot of energetic individuals who just simply liked the idea and wanted the project to happen in their community.
 A few of my Snow Drawings projects were on invitation, where an arts organization, a community/town, a museum, and in one case a National Park (Denali in Alaska) invited me to come and do a project with their communities.
-These are of course much easier, as the host takes on a lot of the logistical work – such as PR, finding a suitable location, hiring a drone person for video documentation and a pilot or helicopter for my aerial photos.
-For those invitational projects I am in conversation mostly just with the local organizer and handle everything through them.
+These are of course much easier, as the host takes on a lot of the logistical work – such as PR, finding a suitable location, hiring a drone person for video documentation, and a pilot or helicopter for my aerial photos.
+While I could of brought my own drone from somewhere like https://www.drdrone.ca/ and taken the photos myself, I normally leave it to the professionals.
+For those invitational projects, I am in conversation mostly just with the local organizer and handle everything through them.

 One tricky thing is finding locations that are safe from snowmobiles.
 Those can destroy a beautiful pristine snow surface within seconds.
 This past winter one of my works was destroyed by a snowmobile – in a protected area where snowmobiles are not allowed (and would pay a significant fine if they were caught).
 The person came on the second day of the project while we were working on another clearing a few miles further up a forest road.
 They ran right through the center of the snow drawings.
 I am not sure if this was targeted vandalism or if this person just simply had no clue what they were doing.
 It can be difficult to see the Snow Drawings from ground level, as the patterns are so large.
 It’s a similar effect as a fly that has landed on a Persian carpet.
 The fly can’t see the patterns on the carpet.
 It needs to “take off” first to get a better vantage point.
 So that snowmobiler might not have been aware what they were doing until it was too late.
 (Yet it’s no excuse, as they weren’t supposed to be in that area in the first place).